Winter Session: January - July, 2026

 What To Expect

 This multi-month program allows you to design your own mentorship as you imagine it.
-Each mentorship comes with one, free four-to-six week virtual workshop (your choice depending on availability) and two, 90-minute mini workshops.

-Select from three different mentorship packets:
+Select from two different mentorship packets:

 How it Works